 Peg Conway was re-elected to Council in 2013 and previously served from 2006-11.
 She co-founded the Amberley Women’s Forum and initiated Amberley’s participation in the Nextdoor social networking website.
 She also volunteers at the Bond Hill Pantry and is a board member of Clinton Hills Swim Club and the Jesuit Spiritual Center.

 A Cincinnati native, she earned a BA from Xavier University in 1985 and an MS from Northwestern University in 1987.
 She worked in human resource communications, taught childbirth classes, and published a book on spirituality and birth.
 Peg moved to Amberley with her husband and three children in 2003, drawn by the beauty of green space and mature trees.

-Elected in 2009, Mr. Hattenbach is serving his fourth term on Council and continues to participate as a member of the Environmental Stewardship Committee.
+Elected in 2009, Mr. Hattenbach is serving his fifth term on Council and continues to participate as a member of the Environmental Stewardship Committee.
 A native Cincinnatian, Mr. Hattenbach moved to Amberley Village with his wife, Shelley, in 1994.
 They have two children and three grandsons.

 A Certified Public Accountant, Mr. Hattenbach has been in practice for over 26 years in Anderson Township, where he has been an officer and board member of the Anderson Area Chamber of Commerce and belongs to other business and civic organizations.
 He is a past president of B’nai Brith and Adath Israel Men’s Club.